 - Custom scripts added to the landing page are referencing external content deemed malicious by Google.

-- You have included automatic downloads on the landing page: From Google, “Download of the software should only begin when the user has consented to the download by clicking on a clearly-labelled download button."
+- You have included automatic downloads on the landing page.
+According to Google's Unwanted Software Policy, “download of [a] software should only begin when the user has consented to the download by clicking on a clearly-labeled download button."